DataDog/documentation/content/en/account_management/billing/usage_details.md

 {{< img src="account_management/billing/usage-details-v2-03.png" alt="Hourly Usage - All" >}}

-In product specific tabs, you will see your hourly, daily, monthly, and annual usage of the products in that product category.
-In the Infrastructure tab, you will also see a breakdown of the **Infra Hosts** graph by host type:
+In product specific tabs, view your hourly, daily, monthly, and annual usage of the products in that product category.
+In the Infrastructure tab, see a breakdown of the **Infra Hosts** graph by host type:

 * Agent Hosts
 * AWS Hosts